neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 - **`accessory_length`** — total unique accessory content (bp) summed across all distinct accessory blocks ever seen at the junction.
 - **`n_non_empty`** — out of the isolates that share the edge, how many actually carry accessory content between the two flanking core blocks (the rest have the two backbone blocks sitting directly adjacent).

-In addition to this, the `n_isolates` indicates in how many isolates the junction was found.
+In addition to this, the `n_isolates` column indicates in how many isolates the junction was found.
 Cases where this number is smaller than the total number of paths in the graph typically indicate core-genome synteny breaks.
 This is discussed further in the "_transitive junctions_" dropdown below.

 <details>
     <summary>**full column reference**</summary>